Using TextMate Bundles

 Before you start working with TextMate Bundles, make sure that TextMate bundle support plugin is installed and enabled.
-The plugin is not bundled with IntelliJ IDEA.

 Suppose you want IntelliJ IDEA to highlight syntax of the Shell Script files.
 For this purpose, you have already downloaded the Shell Script TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into IntelliJ IDEA.

 OK, off we go.
 On the main toolbar, click , and under the Editor node, click TextMate Bundles.
 Then, in the TextMate Bundles area, click , and locate the desired bundle on your hard disk:

 Click OK to apply changes.
 The Shell Script bundle appears in the list of recognized bundles, and its local path is visible to the right: